SlowinskiPiotr/GeTallele/README.md

 ## GeTallele descritpion
 ### Functionality
 The toolbox that provides a suite of functions for analysis, statistical assessment and visualization of **Ge**nome and **T**ranscriptome **allele** frequencies distributions.
 The main functionality of GeTallele is estimation of **variant probability (vpr)** in chromosomal segments (continuous multi-SNV genomic regions).
-Variant probability allows for high-level description of variant allele frequencies (VAF) distribution in chromosomal segments.
+Variant probability allows for high-level description of variant allele frequencies (VAF) distributions in chromosomal segments.

 ### Requirments
 GeTallele requires basic knowledge of Matlab software environment.
 The Matlab skills requird to use GeTallele include: knowledge of basic Matlab syntax (e.g. *for* loop), importing data, working with Matlab scripts, working with sections in Matlab scripts, adding folders to search path.